Atom-101/Regression/README.md

 # Regression
 Regression using matrix methods.
-Alternative to machine learning
+Alternative to iterative machine learning